beyarkay/masters-thesis/src/05_results.md

 datasets used for training, validation, and testing.

-To accomplish this, _Ergo_ was worn by the user as they gestured the phrase "The quick brown fox jumped over the lazy dog".
+To accomplish this, _Ergo_ was worn by the user as they gestured the phrase
+\texttt{"The quick brown fox jumped over the lazy dog"}.
 This phrase has no particular meaning besides containing a wide variety of English letters.
 The raw sensor data is streamed back to the user's computer where the The best found model is run in real time and emitting gesture predictions based on the incoming sensor